Skip to main content

 Applying Advanced Computational and Technological Systems to the Understanding of Human Disease

-The Center supports the development of new tools for integrating and analyzing data from a wide variety of sources — including genomics, proteomics, metabolomics, molecular modeling, high-throughput screening, chemical biology, structural biology, and imaging — all of which involve large complex datasets that can challenge limits of available software tools and require high capacity as well as reliable data storage.
+The Center supports the development of new tools for analyzing and integrating data from a wide variety of -omics sources — including genomics, proteomics, metabolomics, molecular modeling, high-throughput screening, chemical biology, structural biology, and imaging — all of which involve large high-throughput complex datasets that can challenge limits of available software tools and require high capacity as well as reliable data storage and management.

-As part of its mission to support biomedical research at The Wistar Institute, the CSCB provides comprehensive services to assist with every aspect of scientific computing.
-The CSCB offers consultations for scientific computing and data management, primarily through the Bioinformatics Core Facility.
+As part of its mission to support biomedical research at The Wistar Institute, the CSCB provides comprehensive expertise to assist with every aspect of scientific computing and data analysis.
+The CSCB offers consultations and can help with planning, troubleshooting and answering any computational biology-related questions, including services offered through the Bioinformatics Facility.

 Bioinformatics